automl/amltk/docs/guides/index.md

 These take the form of a **scheduling**, a **pipeline construction** and **optimization**.
-By combining these concepts, we provide an extensive framework from which to do AutoML research, utilize AutoML for you task or build brand new AutoML systems.
+By combining these concepts, we provide an extensive framework from which to do AutoML research, utilize AutoML for your task or build brand new AutoML systems.

 ---